dariusmehri/Predicting-Unsafe-Building-Facades-Decision-Tree-Induction/README.md

 Decision tree models are  classifiers that utilize a tree structure to model the relationships among the features and the potential outcomes.

-Trained model, calculated accuracy and applied rules to test data.

-Dependent variable: Building is "unsafe" or "safe"
+Dependent variable: Building is "unsafe" or "safe", 10065 buildings labeled as safe, 2550 unsafe.

 Independent variables: Building frontage (the width of the building), age, assess total value of the bilding, number of floors, type of ownership (public or private), prevoius complaint history.

+Method: Trained model using training dataset and validated with test data, calculated accuracy and applied rules to PLUTO dataset to find buildings that are unsafe.

+Results:

+Overall accuracy of the model: 86%

+Accuracy of predicting safe buildings: 95%

+Accuracy of predicting unsafe buildings: 40%